The talk that outlasts Monday morning and creates lasting change.

 Davide Di Giorgio is the keynote speaker corporate leaders book when the talk has to outlast Monday morning.
 He helps leaders move from correction to commitment — building belief-led teams who care enough to perform when nobody is watching, and rebuilding the operation underneath the message so the change actually holds.

 Davide works with the problems every current management toolkit has failed to solve.
-Employee engagement is stuck near historic lows: Gallup has tracked US engagement at roughly 30% for years, and the recognition platforms, pulse surveys, and manager-training programmes meant to fix it cannot, because they are downstream interventions on an upstream problem.
+Employee engagement is stuck near historic lows: Gallup has tracked US engagement at roughly 30% for years, and the recognition platforms, pulse surveys, and manager-training programmes meant to fix it cannot because they treat the symptom.
+Nobody's going deep enough to touch what's actually broken.
 "Quiet quitting" is a belief problem mislabelled as a behaviour problem: employees doing the minimum have not gotten lazy; they have stopped believing they matter to the outcome, and every correction they receive confirms the belief and accelerates the decline.
 The middle-manager layer is collapsing because managers were trained on one tool, correction, and in a hybrid world, without line-of-sight, it does not work; they know it, and they are leaving.
 Gen Z rejects the manager role outright because in their lived experience, "manager" means "corrector," and the leadership pipeline is drying up in plain sight.

 Culture inconsistency at scale persists because the systems are not the problem; the belief layer underneath them is, and adding more SOPs, more training, and more technology does not fix it.
 Hybrid accountability theatre, with dashboards, check-ins, and time-trackers, is correction with bureaucracy bolted on; commitment-based cultures actually function remotely, because belief does not require line-of-sight.
 High performers are correcting themselves into the ground, with senior-leader burnout reported above 70% in the literature; this is the most insidious form of Comparanoia, the one directed inward, and it is sitting in every C-suite.